-Join us for the 16th Annual Faculty Conference on Teaching Excellence with keynote speaker, Dr. Freeman Hrabowski!
+16th Annual Faculty Conference on Teaching Excellence

 Dr. Freeman A. Hrabowski is a consultant on science and math education to national agencies, universities, and school systems.
 He was named by President Obama to chair the President's Advisory Commission on Educational Excellence for African Americans.
 He also chaired the National Academies' committee that produced the report, Expanding Underrepresented Minority Participation: America's Science and Technology Talent at the Crossroads (2011).
 Read his full bio.

-Wednesday, January 10, 2018
+- Wednesday, January 10, 2018

-Howard Gittis Student Center
+- Howard Gittis Student Center

 Dr. Saundra Yancy McGuire is the Director Emerita of the Center for Academic Success at Louisiana State University in Baton Rouge, Louisiana where she formerly held the positions of Assistant Vice Chancellor and Professor of Chemistry.
 Prior to joining LSU in August 1999, she spent eleven years at Cornell University, where she received the coveted Clark Distinguished Teaching Award.
 Dr. McGuire has been teaching chemistry, working in the area of learning and teaching support, and mentoring students for over 45 years.
 She has delivered keynote addresses or presented workshops at over 250 institutions in 43 states and eight countries.
 Additionally, she has published her work in The Journal of Chemical Education, American Scientist, Science, and New Directions for Teaching and Learning.
 Her latest book, Teach Students How to Learn was released by Stylus Publications in October 2015.